michalkonecny/robust-plots/README.md

-# robust-plots
+# Robust plots
 Web app to plot robust enclosures of function graphs and fractals

-# Robust plots

 ## Adding external JS dependencies
 Adding external JS libraries as dependencies requires a different pipeline that PS dependencies.
 For library `x` a `x = require(x);` must be must be added to `app.js` and the version of the JS library must be added via the `package.json` file.
 The JS library `decimal.js` is an example of this.

-## install
+## Install project
 ```sh
 npm run install
 ```
 This will install the project and all its dependencies.

-## build
+## Build project
 ```sh
 npm run build
 ```